stevesKnowledge/KnowledgeSystems/AtomicNotes/ZettelKastenSystem.md

 ## References
 * There is an [Official Zettelcasten](https://zettelkasten.de/posts/overview/) Page
 * This particular  system is based on  a blend of systems by[[Author-Artem Kirsanov]] and [[References/Author-Aiden Heifant|Author-Aiden Heifant]]
+* I also have a list of [[Public Obsidian Vaults]]

-I started by watching some YouTube Videos:
+Introductory: I started by watching some YouTube Videos:
 *[YouTube - DJ Lensing - ZettelKasten Method For Beginners](https://www.youtube.com/watch?v=CAerQtNkGT0)  Good History, and what it is explanation
 * [Youtube-CajunKoiAcadmey-ZettelkastenMethod](https://www.youtube.com/watch?v=wFZHuWLA09M)  More philosophical, the why
 * [Youtube-Vicky Zhaho-Zettelkaste Method Explained - A beginners Guide]